theforeman/smart_proxy_realm_ad_plugin/README.md

 ## Objective 3.
 Make sure the plugins API functions gets invoked through the realm api

+Use curl and trigger join, reset and delete api operations.
+Log the request through the logger of smart-proxy.

 ## Objective 4.
 Implement different realm api operations

+Use curl and implement the plugin operations: join, reset, delete

 # Installation
 lorem ipsum